genomicsITER/monkeypox/README.md

 # Monkeypox
 A public repository of resources related to MonkeyPox maintained by ITER.

-This is the result of a joint-effort of the following institutions and laboratories:
+This is the result of an ongoing joint-effort of the following institutions and laboratories:
 <ul>
  <li>Servicio de Microbiología, Hospital Universitario Ntra.
 Sra. de Candelaria, 38010 Santa Cruz de Tenerife, Spain.</li>
  <li>Fundación Canaria Instituto de Investigación Sanitaria de Canarias at the Research Unit, Hospital Universitario Ntra.
 Sra. de Candelaria, 38010 Santa Cruz de Tenerife, Spain.</li>